 There's something new to experience each time you visit.
 Downtown transforms for festivals and fairs and each season brings with it new events and things to do

-Whether it's your first time or your fiftieth, you can't visit downtown Madison without checking out these top 10 things to do.
+Whether it's your first time or your fiftieth, you can't miss these top 10 things to do.
 Take your time to take it all in by booking a stay at one of our downtown hotels.>

 Visit the Wisconsin State Capitol